Cantera/cantera-website/pages/compiling/installation-reqs.rst

 OpenSUSE & SUSE Linux Enterprise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* OpenSUSE 13.2 or newer; Leap 42.2 or newer recommended
+* OpenSUSE Leap 15.1 or newer recommended

 * The following packages must be installed to build any of the Cantera modules using your choice of package manager::